 Why “Special Needs” is Not Helpful

-Why “Special Needs Student” is not the preferred lexicon
+Why “Special Needs Student” is not the preferred word

 I was asked by a friend to share a memo I had drafted awhile for several presidential campaigns about why a majority of the disability community finds the term “special needs” offensive.
 I want to be very deliberate in giving credit to all the folks who have helped inform this brief resource guide, including Meriah Hudson Nichols, Lawrence Carter-Long, Jamie Davis-Smith, Alice Wong, Vilissa Thompson and others.